parthian-sterlet/sitega/README.md

 ## scan test seauences with a model
 andy1_mat.cpp scans a fasta file with DNA sequences with a given model

-Among all modules {preparation, train a model} and {preparation, estimate accuracy for a model} are tightly related, i.e. the second module each time require the result of the first module.
+Among all modules pair of modules {preparation, train a model} and {preparation, estimate accuracy for a model} are tightly related, i.e. the second module each time require the result of the first module.

-{set threshold for a model} {scan test seauences with a model} modules and require the sitega model which should be previosly computed by {train a model} module
+{set threshold for a model} and {scan test seauences with a model} modules and require the sitega model which should be previosly computed by {train a model} module

-{set threshold for a model} only helps to select correct threshold, since scan module {test seauences with a model} takes the threshold from command line
+{set threshold for a model} module only helps to select a correct threshold, since scan module {test seauences with a model} takes the threshold from command line

 # How to run separate modules
 command line arguments below described for each module